 With funding from LLNL and the DOE Office of Fusion Energy Sciences, JLF will undergo extended maintenance, which will include a number of system enhancements, in 2018.
 Detailed planning is continuing.
 We expect that the maintenance period will be five months, beginning in December 2017.
 CY2018 experiments will start in May and run through the following November.
 We expect to accommodate 2ω short-pulse experiments in Titan.

-All proposals will be peer-reviewed by the JLF Advisory Committee using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
+All proposals will be peer-reviewed by the JLF advisory committee using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
 Although not a requirement, it is desired that the majority of experiments performed at JLF result in peer-reviewed publications.
 Additional technical assessment of proposals will be solicited from external referees.
-PI's should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.
+PIs should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.

-While users will not be charged for laser time, they are required to provide resources for their experimental work force, targets and diagnostics (except for diagnostics that are permanent to JLF).
+While users will not be charged for laser time, they are required to provide resources for their experimental work force, targets, and diagnostics (except for diagnostics that are permanent to JLF).
 JLF cannot provide funding to experimenters, but can, under some circumstances, help with targets.

-The CY2017 proposal submission deadline is 18 September 2016.
+The CY2018 proposal submission deadline is September 24, 2017.